The green hills of Earth part 1

 The HGA is aligned by first getting a rough alignment by eye, then using a combination of a boresight and a meter indicating S-

-As far as the LGA is concerned, that does have markings on it, but the documentation says this:
+As far as the LGA (with its much broader 30 degree tolerance) is concerned, that does have markings on it, but the documentation says this:

 “The antenna elevation (lunar surface to earth) is set by unlocking the elevation adjustment lock, tilting the antenna at pivot point to desired elevation angle, and re-